AutoPylot Features

 Get the answers.

-AutoPylot provides near real-time airspace authorizations to commercial pilots (Part-107) and recreational flyers.
+AutoPylot provides B4UFLY services and near real-time airspace authorizations to commercial pilots (Part-107) and recreational flyers.
 When requesting airspace access, pilots must enter their Remote Pilot Certificate number or TRUST Certificate Authentication Token number.
 This will be displayed in the menu header.

 DJI Fly Zones are not official airspace data and are not the same as LAANC.
 The DJI system is not integrated with the FAA and is different than official national airspace maps.
 If you request to unlock a zone with DJI, this does not mean you are authorized to fly in that area, and you must request authorization through an FAA-approved supplier of LAANC or the FAA DroneZone.
 The FAA is the authoritative source on all airspace data.